 Permanent Rent Stabilization and Protection Act of 2024

-Prince George's County has passed the Permanent Rent Stabilization and Protection Act of 2024, a law designed to protect renters from excessive rent increases while ensuring landlords can maintain their properties.
+Prince George's County has passed the Permanent Rent Stabilization and Protection Act of 2024, (PRSA) a law designed to protect renters from excessive rent increases while ensuring landlords can maintain their properties.

 This law sets clear limits on how much rent can increase annually for most rental units (regulated units), with special provisions for senior housing and exemptions for specific types of properties.
 This ensures that renters are protected from unreasonable rent hikes, offering stability and predictability in housing costs.

-Permanent Rent Stabilization and Protection Act 1-2025 - PPT - English
+- Permanent Rent Stabilization and Protection Act Listening Session Presentation | Spanish

-Continue reading here for information regarding the Permanent Rent Stabilization and Protection Act of 2024 or email PRSAInfo@co.pg.md.us with questions not addressed in the Frequently Asked Questions document below.
+Continue reading here for information regarding the Permanent Rent Stabilization and Protection Act of 2024, or email PRSAInfo@co.pg.md.us with questions not addressed in the Frequently Asked Questions document below.

 Maximum Rent Increase